Beyond the luxury brands you've already heard of, there's a whole 'nother level. These furniture items are quite the splurge.

 The Most Expensive Chair

 If you, like many other people over the past year, have found yourself adapting to a work-from-home lifestyle, perhaps it is time to treat yourself.
-A good office chair might cost several hundred dollars at a big box office supply store.
+A good office chair might cost several hundred dollars at a big box office supply store like Homes Direct 365.
 Let’s aim higher!

 Once again, Scandinavia presents us with luxury and style, this time in the form of the Wegner Swivel Chair.
 Designed by the late Hans J. Wegner for the Danish furniture workshop PP Møbler, the chair takes care of ergonomic needs while maintaining a minimalist style.
 Each chair is made to order using wood from trees that are over a century old.
 The wood is dried over a two-year period.
 One of these could be yours for around $13,000.